aabs/ActorSrcGen/ReadMe.md

 ActorSrcGen is a C# Source Generator allowing the conversion of simple C# classes into Dataflow compatible pipelines supporting the actor model.

+ActorSrcGen is currently a solo effort to create a useful and powerful source code generator to simplify the creation of high performance pipeline code conforming to the actor model.
+We welcome any feedback, suggestions, and contributions from the community.

+If you encounter any issues or have any questions, please don't hesitate to submit an issue report.
+This helps me understand any problems or limitations of the project and allows me to address them promptly.

+If you have an idea for a new feature or enhancement, I encourage you to submit a feature request.
+Your input will shape the future direction of ActorSrcGen and help make it even better.

+If you have any code changes or improvements you'd like to contribute, I welcome pull requests (PRs).
+Please follow the guidelines provided in our project's contribution guidelines and README file.
+I will review your changes and provide feedback, helping you ensure a smooth integration process.

 ## How Do You Use It?

 It's remarkably easy to use ActorSrcGen to inject pipeline processing code into your project.